sp2005-im/Youtube-Content-Moderation/Dataset/README.md

 ## Files in this Folder

-- `youtube_metadata.csv`: This CSV file contains metadata for 600 YouTube videos.
+- `metadata.csv`: This CSV file contains metadata for 600 YouTube videos.
 The data is structured in 8 columns and includes key information to analyze video performance, categorization, and more.

 ## How to Use the CSV File

 1. **Download the CSV File**:
-   - To download the file, click on `youtube_metadata.csv` in the folder and select `Download`.
+   - To download the file, click on `metadata.csv` in the folder and select `Download`.

 2. **Load the Data in Python**:
    You can load the CSV file into a pandas DataFrame in Python for further analysis or processing.
 Here's an example code: